maitreverge/minishell_101/README.md

 ## 🤔 WHAT'S THE POINT OF THIS REPO ?

-The creation of this GitHub repo was the result of a reflection among 42 students during our minishell project: far too many of us (myself included) are unfamiliar with Github collaboration tools, and we all lack training in them.
+The creation of this GitHub repo was the result of a reflection among 42 students during our minishell project:

+**far too many of us (myself included) are unfamiliar with Github collaboration tools, and we all trully lacking training with them.**

-So I created this repo with two main goals in mind:
+So I created this repo to kill two birds with one stone:

-- **Centralize** and **organize** resources of all kinds (*shell scripts and other languages, explanatory README.md files, stackoverflow web resources*) to give an `minishell` project overview for future students.
+- **Centralize** and **organize** resources of all kinds (*shell scripts and other languages, explanatory README.md files, unique web resources*) to give a `minishell` project overview for students.

 - Be a common **training ground** for GitHub collaboration tools (*Pull Request creation, Git Issues, .md file redactions*).

 ## 🤝 WHAT CAN I SHARE /  HOW DO I CONTRIBUTE ?

 You're going to create a 😱**PULL REQUEST**😱.

-I know I know, this is scary... you can do it !
+I know I know, scary adult stuff... you can do it !

 [**Unfamiliar with pull requests ?
 Click Here !**](https://googlethatforyou.com/?q=how%20to%20make%20a%20github%20pull%20request)